anam-aj/edx/CS50x/pset10FinalProject/project/README.md

         * ##### "/login"
             * Renders login page.
             * Ensure validity of username and password.
-            * Hashes the password.
-            * Stores the user login credentials in SQL database "users.db".
             * Use placeholders in SQL queries to avoid injection attack.
             * Provide relevant feedback to user using 'flash'.